logicalclocks/hopsworks-tutorials/java/beam/README.md

 ## Start Beam/DataFlow streaming pipeline:

 ### Google Cloud Pub/Sub to Google Cloud Storage
 Now you ready to run a streaming pipeline using Beam and Google Cloud Dataflow.
-For this you need For this you need to have Hopsworks cluster host address and [api key](https://docs.hopsworks.ai/3.1/user_guides/projects/api_key/create_api_key/)
+For this you need to have Hopsworks cluster host address, hopsworks project name and [api key](https://docs.hopsworks.ai/3.1/user_guides/projects/api_key/create_api_key/)

 Once you have the above define environment variables: